- Beyond the Aquila Rift Explained: What The Ending Really Means - April 4, 2022

 Created in 2018 by Alice Rohrwarcher

-The third film by this German and Italian filmmaker works in the terrains of folk tales, social drama, and fantastic time travel tales.
+The first film on our list of best Italian movies on netflix is the third film by this German and Italian filmmaker works in the terrains of folk tales, social drama, and fantastic time travel tales.
 “Felice Lazzaro” (Happy as Lazzaro) is a true story from the 1980s.
 A wealthy noblewoman who, taking advantage of her estate’s isolated location, kept a group of workers enslaved and which has an exceptional discovery; that of its unusual protagonist (a ragazzo with no previous acting experience, Adriano Tardiolo).
 The axis of a fabulous adventure refers to Pier Paolo Pasolini and Ermano Olmi‘s sensitive social cinema.

 Released in 2015 by Stefano Sollima